antonig/VBScript/VBScript_graphics/README.md

 ### mandel.vbs
  has a class that draws to a BMP (32 or 8 bit) file Drawing a Mandelbrot set requires a little number crunching so the script is slow.
-It uses an 8 bit images and a custom all-red palette.
+It creates an 8 bit image and a custom all-red palette.

 ![mandel](https://github.com/user-attachments/assets/fb4d489c-f7e9-40a1-b932-31e48f606b40)

 ### rastergraphic.vbs
  has a class that draws to a BMP (32 or 8 bit) file.
  The program supplies a palette for 8 bits but a custom one can be provided.
- Only 4 primitives: pixel, line, circle and filled box at the moment The demo does two drawings, a colorwheel in 32 bits and displays the palette and a couple of primitives in 8 bits
+ Only 4 primitives: pixel, line, circle and filled box at the moment The demo does two drawings, a colorwheel in 32 bits and displays the palette and a couple of primitives in 8 bits.

 ![test8wchr](https://github.com/user-attachments/assets/9121c299-246c-4ac5-9510-60b8d01087e1)

 ### colorwheelwchar.vbs